Blotch3D/Blotch3D/README.md

 -   Implement a skybox sprite.

--   Get a list of sprites touching a ray, to implement weapons fire, etc.
+-   Get a list of sprites touching a ray (within a sprite radius), to implement weapons fire, etc.

--   Get a list of sprites under the mouse position, to implement mouse selection, tooltips, pop-up menus, etc.
+-   Get a list of sprites under the mouse position (within a sprite radius), to implement mouse selection, tooltips, pop-up menus, etc.

 -   Implement levels-of-detail.